Black-hole mass estimation through accretion disk spectral fitting for high-redshift blazars: MCMC fitting results

-In this section, we provide the tables with the MCMC fit results for the sources in our sample.
-It should be noted that we were unable to obtain a reliable disk+jet SED fit for the source B2~1023+25.
-Inspection of its SED shows that the highest-frequency data points lie systematically above the extinction-corrected model used in our fits (see the supplementary material at the project's \href{https://zenodo.org/records/16961282}{repository}).
-Reproducing those points would require a lower optical depth to H\,\textsc{i} than the effective value we used.
-Therefore, the true black hole mass and accretion rate values should lie between those obtained with and without extinction.
+An illustrative example of this limitation is provided by the source B2~1023+25.
+We were unable to obtain a reliable disk+jet SED fit with attenuation for this object.
+Inspection of its SED shows that the highest-frequency data points lie systematically above the extinction-corrected model used in our fits (see the supplementary material at the project’s \href{https://zenodo.org/records/17781963}{repository}).
+Reproducing those points would require a lower optical depth to H\textsc{i} than the effective value we used.
+Therefore, the true black hole mass and accretion rate values should lie between those obtained with and without extinction (a similar argument can be made also for GB6 B1428+4217).